Mostafasaffari/Simple-React-Dashboard/README.md

 # Simple-React-Dashboard
-This is a simple dashboard with React, Mobx and Typescript
+This is a simple dashboard with React, Redux and Typescript